David Troughton

 David Troughton (born 9 June 1950) is an English actor.
 He is known for his Shakespearean roles on the British stage and for his many roles on British television, including Dr Bob Buzzard in A Very Peculiar Practice and Ricky Hanson in New Tricks.

 Early life and family

 David Troughton was born in Hampstead, London.
-He comes from an acting family of Jewish ancestry.
-He is the son of Patrick Troughton, elder brother of Michael Troughton, and father of actors Sam Troughton and William Troughton.
+He comes from an acting family.
+He is the son of Patrick Troughton and Margaret Dunlop, elder brother of Michael Troughton, and father of actors Sam Troughton and William Troughton.
 He attended Orange Hill Grammar School in Edgware with his brother Michael.
 Another son is the Warwickshire cricketer Jim Troughton.
 Troughton is also an uncle of the actor Harry Melling.

 Career

 His memorable performances include King Richard in Richard III (RSC, 1996), Bolingbroke in Richard II (RSC, 2000) and Duke Vincentio in Measure for Measure (Théâtre de Complicité, 2004).